Learning to Answer from Correct Demonstrations: Error Minimization

-Our methods and analysis can be extended to the $\passk$ objective, with the greater flexibility to the learner yielding an improved sample complexity.
-Using a modification of \Cref{alg:online-learner}, presented as \Cref{alg:online-learner-top-k} in Appendix \ref{app:passk}, we show that the sample complexity for the $\passk$ problem improves logarithmically as $k$ increases, and that this is minimax optimal.
-The main modification is in selecting the $k$ action based on the weights.
-We select the $k$ actions at each round sequentially and greedily as follows: each action ${y_t}^{(i)}$ is selected based on the weighted majority among the yet ``unsatisfied'' models $\sigma$ (i.e.,~those for which none of the preceding $i-1$ actions are good).
-This selection procedure aims at greedily selecting actions that cover as much weight $w^{(t)}(\sigma)$ (from uncovered $\sigma$ s) as possible.
-Upon receiving $y_t$, we zero out the weights of inconsistent models $\sigma$ (as in \Cref{alg:online-learner}), and update
+Our methods (\Cref{alg:online-learner}) and analysis can be extended to the $\passk$ objective.
+In this setting, the additional flexibility available to the learner yields an improved sample complexity when the demonstrator is optimal.
+The first modification is in Line~\ref{line2}, where now we select the $k$ actions sequentially and greedily as follows: each action ${y_t}^{(i)}$ is selected based on the weighted majority vote for whether $y^{(i)}_t$ is optimal w.r.t. $r$ among the yet ``unsatisfied'' rewards $r$ (i.e.,~those for which none of the preceding $i-1$ actions are good).
+Upon receiving $y_t$, we zero out the weights of inconsistent rewards $r$ for which the observed $y_t$ is not optimal, i.e., $y_t \notin \sigma_r(x_t)$ (as in \Cref{alg:online-learner}), and update